Lawrence Welk: The Lawrence Welk Show

 The album Calcutta! also achieved number-one status.
 The albums Last Date, Yellow Bird, Moon River, Young World and Baby Elephant Walk and Theme from the Brothers Grimm, produced in the early 60s, were in Billboard's top ten; nine more albums produced between 1956 and 1963 were in the top twenty.
 His albums continued to chart through 1973.

-Welk's insistence on wholesome entertainment led him to be a taskmaster at times.
+Welk was adamant on providing wholesome entertainment.
 For example, he fired Alice Lon, at the time the show's "Champagne Lady," because he believed she was showing too much leg.
-Welk told the audience that he would not tolerate such "cheesecake" performances on his show; he later tried unsuccessfully to rehire the singer after fan mail indicated overwhelmingly that viewers opposed her dismissal.
-He then had a series of short-term "Champagne Ladies" before Norma Zimmer filled that spot on a permanent basis.
-Highly involved with his stars' personal lives, he often arbitrated their marital disputes.
+Welk told the audience that he would not tolerate such "cheesecake" performances on his show.
+A torrent of fan mail indicated that viewers opposed Lon's firing.
+Welk relented and offered Lon her job back, but Lon refused.
+He then had a series of short-term "Champagne Ladies" before Norma Zimmer became Lon's permanent replacement.
+He was highly involved with his stars' personal lives, often to the point of arbitrating their marital disputes.
 His musical conservatism caused occasional controversies as well.
 Despite the authentic New Orleans Dixieland clarinet that made him a popular cast member, Pete Fountain left the orchestra in a dispute with Welk over adding a jazz solo to a Christmas song.

 Reflecting the controversies about the quality of Welk's music among the cognoscenti, in 1956, musical satirist Stan Freberg, known for his love of jazz, wrote and recorded a biting Welk satire, "Wunnerful!
 Wunnerful!"
 Freberg impersonated Welk.
 Recorded with some of Hollywood's best jazz musicians, arranged by Billy May to sound like authentic Welk, the single mocked Welk's accordion work, his sometimes-stumbling patter between songs and the music of such Welk favorites Rocky Rockwell ("Stony Stonedwell"), Champagne Lady Alice Lon ("Alice Lean") and Larry Hooper ("Larry Looper").
 Welk was not amused, and when he met Freberg years later, claimed he never used the "Wunnerful!
 Wunnerful!" term.
 Ironically, it became the title of Welk's 1971 autobiography.

 Despite its staid reputation, The Lawrence Welk Show nonetheless kept up with the times and never limited itself strictly to music of the big-band era.
 During the 1960s and 1970s, for instance, the show incorporated material by such contemporary sources as the Beatles, Burt Bacharach and Hal David, Neil Sedaka, the Everly Brothers and Paul Williams (as well as, in the most notorious example, Brewer & Shipley), all arranged in a format that was easily digestible to older viewers.
 Originally produced in black and white, in 1957 the show began being recorded on videotape, and it switched to color for the fall 1965 season.